cerenyildiiz/ecg5000-anomaly-detection-time-series/data/README.md

 ## Dataset

-This folder contains the ECG5000 dataset used in this project.
+This folder contains the ECG5000 dataset used in this study.

 ```text
 data/